TomerFi/dependency-injection-java-part2-tutorial/post/POST.md

 But I believe my point is made.</br>
 :sunglasses:

-Under the hood, the *framework* builds factories that can provide your dependencies to objects based on multiple criteria, type, name, and for some *frameworks* even category.
+Under the hood, the *framework* builds factories that can provide the dependencies to objects based on multiple criteria, such as type and name.

-At the base level, there are 3 common scopes for dependencies living in the *di framework context*:
+At the base level, there are three common lifecycle scopes for dependencies living in the *di framework context*:

 - *Eager Singleton*: **one instance** of the dependency will be created in the framework's context **immediately upon the framework's instantiation**, the same instance will be used by any objects living in the context.

 - *Lazy Singleton*: **one instance** of the dependency will be created in the framework's context **only after the dependency is declared by an object**, upon its instantiation, the same instance will be used by any objects living in the context.

 - *Non-Singleton*: **an instance** of the dependency will be created **per declaration upon every declaration**, meaning, every object declaring will get his instance of the dependency.

 There are more scopes, but these are the most commonly used three.</br>